fgsfdsfgs/doukutsupsx/README.md

 1. Obtain GNU Make and GCC for targets `mipsel-none-elf` or `mipsel-linux-gnu`:
     * on Windows: see [this section](https://github.com/ABelliqueux/nolibgs_hello_worlds#mips-toolchain-setup) or use WSL;
     * on Linux: see [this section](https://github.com/ABelliqueux/nolibgs_hello_worlds#install-your-distributions-mips-toolchain).
+2. Obtain [mkpsxiso](https://github.com/Lameguy64/mkpsxiso) and ensure it is in `PATH`.
-2. Clone this repository: `git clone --recursive https://github.com/fgsfdsfgs/doukutsupsx && cd doukutsupsx`
+3. Clone this repository: `git clone --recursive https://github.com/fgsfdsfgs/doukutsupsx && cd doukutsupsx`
-3. Obtain [converted PsyQ 4.7 libraries](http://psx.arthus.net/sdk/Psy-Q/psyq-4.7-converted-full.7z) and extract them into `nugget/psyq/`.
+4. Obtain [converted PsyQ 4.7 libraries](http://psx.arthus.net/sdk/Psy-Q/psyq-4.7-converted-full.7z) and extract them into `nugget/psyq/`.
-4. (Optional) If you have the PsyQ license files (`LICENSEA.DAT`, `LICENSEE.DAT`, `LICENSEJ.DAT`), put them into this folder and uncomment one of the `<license>` lines in `iso.xml` to inject it into the resulting ISO.
+5. (Optional) If you have the PsyQ license files (`LICENSEA.DAT`, `LICENSEE.DAT`, `LICENSEJ.DAT`), put them into this folder and uncomment one of the `<license>` lines in `iso.xml` to inject it into the resulting ISO.
 This will give it a proper boot logo and might be required by some BIOS versions (?).
-5. Run `make iso`.
+6. Run `make iso`.
 This should produce an ISO file called `doukutsu.iso`.

 ### Credits